 Maria Bartiromo Claims an ‘Intel Source’ Told Her ‘Trump Did in Fact Win the Election’

-You might have missed it, in all the drama of yesterday’s Electoral College vote — a convention newsworthy insofar as the sitting president has refused to accept the results of an election he lost by seven million votes.
+You might have missed it, in all the drama of yesterday’s Electoral College vote — a convention newsworthy solely because the sitting president has refused to accept the results of an election he lost by seven million votes.

 But Maria Bartiromo, a Fox anchor, on Monday morning cited an “intel source” declaring President Donald Trump the winner of the 2020 election.